lichray/relaxed_switch/proposal/switch.md

 	}

-What is the first time you heard of that the `switch` statement only allows integer?
-The time you want something like above, I suppose?
+What is the first time you heard of that the `switch` statement only allows integers?
+The time you want something like this, I suppose?
 Well, we have reasons to place such a limitation before C++11, but now, we have `constexpr` constructors.
 We can trivially relax the expression inside the `switch` statement to cover more literal types.